 There are a variety of formats that can help to overcome specific accessibility barriers, below are some suggested formats linked to specific disabilities:

-- learning disabilities and literacy difficulties – audio, audio description, easy read, easy access, , subtitles
+- specific learning differences and /or disabilities – audio, audio description, easy read, easy access, captions

-- hearing – British Sign Language, Makaton, subtitling, textphone, SMS
+- hearing – British Sign Language, captions, textphone, SMS

 - co-ordination difficulties – large print, audio, audio description, telephone